cf-toolsuite/sanford/docs/ENDPOINTS.md

 GET /api/files/search?q="{your_inquiry}"
 ```

-> Replace `{unique_filename}` above with any topic, concern, or criteria you desire to perform a similarity search
+> Replace `{your_inquiry}` above with any topic, concern, or criteria you desire to perform a similarity search

 **Sample interaction**